6 Daily Practice: Whole Care for All

 Cultural Transformation to a Whole Health System: Lessons Learned – Tracy Gaudet, 2022 (sagepub.com)

-While the above WHOLE Care questions are necessarily geared toward HCPs in the context of promoting IHC, anyone could adapt them in support of a healthy culture in any organization.
+While these WHOLE Care questions are necessarily geared toward HCPs in the context of promoting IHC, anyone could adapt them in support of a healthy culture in any organization.
+Related resources in Appendix G can offer further guidance.

 The following examples of IHC currently being offered are intended to offer hope and encouragement to both consumers and care providers.

 Even amidst our current chaos, many are, indeed, successfully offering and actively working toward IHC.
-While continual vigilance will be necessary to address current and future challenges, supports and resources abound to help us do so (Chao & Adler, 2024; Crane et al., 2023).
-Reaching out to the supports and resources we most trust and need at any given time can help us sustain and enhance our own well-being AND contribute to that of our health care and broader environment.
+While continual vigilance will be necessary to address current and future challenges, there is an increasing abundance of supports and resources to help us do so (Chao & Adler, 2024; Crane et al., 2023).
+Reaching out to the mentors and evidence base we trust and need at any given time can help us sustain and enhance our own well-being AND contribute to that of our health care and broader environment.
 Whole Care.
 For All.